rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 cataloged does not appear in a specific bibliographical reference source.
 Make such a note only if the publication fits the scope for that source and the source purports to be comprehensive for its scope.
-Preface the general note with the words “Not in” and a colon.
+Preface the general note with the words "Not in" and a colon.
 Not in: Martin & Walter.
 Révolution française.
 Cf. IV:2, 9093 7B15.
 Summary
 Give a brief summary of the content of the publication, if considered important.